ComScore

 Jason Miller/Getty Images

 The San Antonio Spurs head coach since 1996, Gregg Popovich established a culture of teamwork, winning, and sacrifice.
-Pop has won five championships, all with the Spurs.
-His impact can be seen in a ton of ways.
+"Pop" has won five championships, all with the Spurs.
+His impact can be seen in numerous ways.

 4. Pat Riley